 It was fussy about importing videos.

-Version 2.0.1 silently dropped and shuffled output video frames.
+Version 2.0.1 silently dropped and shuffled some of the output video frames.

 Standard Definition is good enough, because the end result will be a 256 by 192 pixel video with up to fifteen colours.
 Good lighting is more important than high resolution.